Hoodoo – Witchcraft – Spellcasting

 Regional synonyms for hoodoo include conjuration, witchcraft, or rootwork.

-The word witch is typically associated with the European definitions of the word witch (and commonly associated with the practices of Wicca), however the word witch has been used in Africa since the very beginning.
+The word witch is typically associated with the European definitions of the word witch (and commonly associated with the practices of Wicca), however, the word witch has been used in African spirituality.

 The tagati is usually improperly translated into English as “witch”, and is a spiteful person who operates in secret to harm others.